 In 2019, as I was not secretary, I have had to summarize the report produced by the club.
 Unfortunately the number of wins the club had is not recorded but I have included wins that were Championships as they were documented.

 Club Awards were presented at the Annual Dinner to be held at the Ballarat Golf Club on Friday August 16.
 The Danny Elliott Most Successful trophy again went to Kathy Lloyd; The Norm Angow Club Person of The Year was Brad Jessup and the Kate Elliott Most Successful Junior Rower went to Felix Oliver.
-Most Improved Rower was Lisa Beckwith Mentz and the President, Sue Peacock, gave her personal award for the Most Outstanding Performance to Teagan Blythe.
+Most Improved Rower was Lisa Beckwith Mentz.

 This year has seen significant increases in revenue from memberships as the membership fees and fees charged for Learn to Row and Winter sculling increased every year.
-With the increasing memberships it was always a problem to provide adequate and competent coaching.
-While it was financially sound to increase membership, the type of member being recruited was very short term and would not always benefit the club in the long term.
-Upgrading the Boatshed continued this year with new black rubber flooring being put into the gym and the cleaning-out of the room under the stairs and the second room in the downstairs foyer.
+With the increasing memberships, it was always a problem to provide adequate and competent coaching.
+While it was financially sound to increase membership, the type of member being recruited tended to be a short-term membership and would not always benefit the club in the long term.
+Upgrading the Boatshed continued this year with new black rubber flooring being put into the gym and the cleaning out of the room under the stairs and the second room in the downstairs foyer.
 The cleaning of the second room enabled the club to rent this space to Surfing Victoria for two months for the storage of stand-up paddleboards.
 The most significant boatshed expenditure has been the ongoing replacement of the large windows in the upstairs hall.
 A lot of expense was incurred in the replacement of broken and collapsing ceiling panels in the boat bays which someone thought threatened to damage our boat fleet.
-In fact that the ceiling had been like that since 1979 when Albie McGuire and Bob Angow replaced the hall floor.
+In fact, the ceiling had been like that since 1979 when Albie McGuire and Bob Angow replaced the hall floor.
 After they had pulled up all the boards, one night Nick O’Brien was walking across the bearers and fell through the plaster.
-The ceiling had been in that condition for 40 years and had not been a problem.

 The other significant change to the boatshed has been the updating of the racking on the south wall which has enabled an increase in boat storage as well as the manufacture of rolling boat racks for boats stored on bottom racks.
 B. Holloway and M. Blythe donated their time to manufacture the rolling racks.
 Once again grants were applied for to upgrade toilets and change rooms but they were again unsuccessful.

-Ballarat City attended 16 regattas including the Australian Masters Rowing Championships held at Champion Lakes Western Australian.
-Charlotte Ashley and Teagan Blythe won the Female D double scull at Victorian Championships Nagambie.
-Novice Masters crew Anita Houlihan, Lisa Mentz, Kirsty Nankivell and Bridget Clarke won the Female Novice four championship.
-Kathy Lloyd with 43 races entered, 29 finals with 13 Gold, 7 Silver and 7 Bronze medals.
-These rowers, Anita Houlihan, Annette Weir, Danielle Foley, Kathryn Mills, Kathy Lloyd, Kellie Dunn, Lisa Mentz, Meg Merrylees and Sue Peacock attended the Australian Masters Rowing Championships in Western Australia and bought home 1 gold,2 silver and 3 bronze medals.
+Ballarat City attended 16 regattas including the Australian Masters Rowing Championships held at Champion Lakes, Western Australian.
+C. Ashley and T. Blythe won the Female D double scull at Victorian Championships Nagambie.
+The Novice Masters women’s crew that included Anita Houlihan, Lisa Mentz and Kirsty Nankivell won the Female Novice four championship.
+Two of that crew, Anita Houlihan and Lisa Menz, then rowed with other members Danielle Foley, Kathryn Mills, Kathy Lloyd, Kellie Dunn and Sue Peacock racing at the Australian Masters Rowing Championships in Western Australia.
+It was a successful competition with crews and scullers bringing home 1 gold, 2 silver and 3 bronze medals.

 (Thanks Tim for spotting the typo👍)